 '''

-target_mass = 50.0
+$target_mass = 50.0

 '''

 There are two principal ways to initialize a neutrino flux: Either one can use a built-in source, or one can provide a file.
-In both cases, a flux is defined by the environment flux, such as with a running time of 8 years.
-Note that the running time is used within the flux environment.
-This feature can be used to load the neutrino and antineutrino fluxes separately, in order to combine them with different running times within one experiment.
+In both cases, a flux is defined by the environment nuflux, such as with a running time of 8 years.
+Note that the running time is used within the nuflux environment.
+This feature can be used to load the neutrino and antineutrino fluxes in an accelerator experiment separately, in order to combine them with different running times in the respective operation modes.
 The name of the flux #name will later be referred to in the channel definitions.
+Note that GLoBES versions older than 3.0 use the still supported flux environment, which is different from nuflux by an undocumented normalization factor 5.2 for user-defined fluxes.
+This difference is explained in Appendix C.

 '''

-flux(#name)<
+nuflux(#name)<

 ...

 @time = 8.0

->

 '''

-For a built-in neutrino source, one has to specify which built-in spectrum has to be used, as well as its parameters.
+For a built-in neutrino source, one has to specify which built-in spectrum should be used, as well as its parameters.
 The software will then automatically calculate the neutrino spectrum.
 Note that in this case, there is no degree of freedom in the choice of the source units.
-Currently, two built-in fluxes are available: μ^+ -decay (@builtin = 1) and μ^- -decay (@builtin = 2).
-In these cases, the muon energy (enery of the parent particle) has to be specified together with the number of useful decays per year.
+The currently available fluxes are described in Table 11.1.
+For example, two built-in neutrino factory fluxes are available: μ^+ -decay (@builtin = 1) and μ^- -decay (@builtin = 2).
+In these cases, the muon energy (energy of the parent particle) has to be specified together with the number of useful decays per year.
 Thus, an example to set up a neutrino factory flux is

 '''

-flux(#mu_plus)<
+nuflux(#mu_plus)<

 @builtin = 1

 @parent_energy = 50.0

 @stored_muons = 5.33e+20

 @time = 8.0

 >

 '''